-Dr. Flynn is recognized as one of the world’s leading experts on critical infrastructure resilience, and transportation and supply chain security and resilience.
-From 2013-15, he led a 2-year multi-university study funded by the Alfred P. Sloan Foundation and drafted the final report on Bolstering Critical Infrastructure Resilience After Superstorm Sandy: Lessons for New York and the Nation.
-Flynn has been appointed by Secretary of Homeland Security Jeh Johnson to serve as a member of the Homeland Security Science and Technology Advisory Council (HSSTAC).
-He is also a member of the National Security Advisory Board for Argonne National Laboratory.
+Dr. Flynn is recognized as one of the world’s leading experts on critical infrastructure and supply chain security and resilience.
+Since 2013, he has led teams in conducting post-disaster infrastructure resilience assessments, initially with support from the Alfred P. Sloan Foundation, and then from the U.S. Department of Homeland Security.
+These have including Superstorm Sandy (2013), Boston’s “Snowmaggedon” (2015), South Carolina Hurricane Joaquin Flooding (2015), and Fort McMurray and Great Smoky Wildfires (2016).
+In 2014, Flynn was appointed by the Secretary of Homeland Security to serve as a member of the Homeland Security Science and Technology Advisory Council (HSSTAC).
+He also serves as chair of the Massachusetts Port Authority Security Advisory Committee.
 Additionally, he holds research affiliations with the Wharton School’s Risk Management and Decision Processes Center, and the Earth Institute at Columbia University.
 Dr. Flynn is also the principal for Stephen E. Flynn Associates LLC, where he provides independent advisory services on improving critical infrastructure security and resilience.

 Before joining the faculty at Northeastern University in 2011, Dr. Flynn served as president of the Center for National Policy.
 Prior to that he spent a decade as a senior fellow for National Security Studies at the Council on Foreign Relations.